devatherock/drone-yaml-validator/README.md

 ```

 ## Tests
-To test the latest plugin images, run the below command
+To test the latest plugin image, run the below command

 ```shell
 make functional-test